 FAQ

 Q: Is it mandatory to use inverted question marks in Spanish?
 A: Yes, in formal writing, it is mandatory to use inverted question marks.
-However, in informal contexts like texting, some people may omit them.
+Still, in informal contexts like texting, some people may omit them.

 Q: What if a question is part of a larger sentence?
 A: The inverted question mark should still be placed at the beginning of the question, even if the question doesn't start the sentence.